-So you are planning to visit the University of Wisconsin – Madison.
+So you are planning a visit to the city of Madison for a University of Wisconsin campus visit.
 Excellent!
 Madison is a charming little city with so much to do.
 Whether you are there for a University of Wisconsin college visit or coming in for parents’ weekend, you may want to wander off campus and beyond State Street to discover the other gems this midwestern capital city has to offer.

 If this is your first visit to Madison, or just one of many, take some time to see why this small city is included in so many “best of” lists for being one of America’s fittest, most walkable, and healthiest cities, making it a perfect place to live (or visit.)